jcaillon/valet/docs/content/docs/025.command-properties/_index.md

 The argument name.

-When calling `core::parseArguments` the argument will be parsed to local variable which name correspond to the camelCase equivalent of its name.
+When calling `command::parseArguments` the argument will be parsed to local variable which name correspond to the camelCase equivalent of its name.

 Moreover, the name can be suffixed to enable extra features: